 Picture this: You’re seated in the lecture hall when suddenly your eyelids get heavy and your head nods forward.
 Then, uncontrollably, you fall asleep, only to be jolted awake minutes later by a dribble of drool and a stunted snore.
 You hope your professor didn't see (or hear).
 Considering the demands of schoolwork and extracurricular activities, it’s no wonder you’re tired, but you're unlikely to get sympathy, or an ‘A’, by sleeping in class.
 So we're here to help you look alive with these seven ways to combat sleepiness in the classroom.

 Stretch in your seat or go for a brisk walk during a bathroom break or between classes.
 Walking propels oxygen through your body, and a 10-minute walk can increase your energy level for up to two hours.

 2. Take Naps (outside of class)

 Nap time isn’t just for kids.
-Five to 25-minutes of sleep can help re-energize you, but be careful not to nap too close to your bedtime or for too long as that could throw off your sleep cycle.
+Five to 25 minutes of sleep can help re-energize you.
+Be careful not to nap too close to your bedtime or for too long as that could throw off your sleep cycle.

 3. Look Away